hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ```
 $ unset HISTFILE
 ```
 This is the first command we execute on every shell.
-It will stop the bash from logging your commands.
+It will stop the Bash from logging your commands.

 It is good housekeeping to 'commit suicide' when exiting the shell:
 ```